Sarthakj-github/MANAS-Mental-Analysis-for-Nations-and-Societies/README.md

 Download and open the folder.
 In terminal:
-1. Open Manas_main in Live Server
+1. Open Manas_main by index.html in Live Server
 2. Open MANAS_React by
 3.                     a. npm install
 4.                     b. npm run dev